WhiteBoardDev/python-craigslist-notifications/README.md

 # Python Craigslist Notifications

-A simple, self-hosted, python daemon to scan craigslist and notify you of new listings
+A simple, self-hosted, python daemon to scan craigslist and notify you of new listings via IFTTT

 Main components used